 The Royal Cornwall Polytechnic Society, known as The Poly, was founded in 1833 to promote performance innovation and education in the arts, science and history in Cornwall.
 We have been screening films here since 1910.
 Currently we offer a varied film programme mainly international, independent and art house films.
 We also screen documentaries and archive films.
 We host a number of film related events throughout the year, including Falmouth University’s student film festival, Pixelate.
 We are part of the BFI’s South West & West Midlands Film Hub and have received support from them, for our Salon du Cinema project, a celebration of Hollywood’s Golden Age, through music, performance and film.

-Glasgow's centre for lovers of film, GFT has been leading the way in specialised cinema for 36 years.
-From art house cinema to late night cult screenings and from classics back on the big screen to independent documentaries, there\'s something for everyone at GFT.
+Glasgow's original independent cinema GFT has been leading the way in specialised cinema for over 40 years.
+From art-house cinema to late night cult screenings and from classics back on the big screen to independent documentaries, there's something for everyone at GFT.

 Built in 1914, the Hyde Park Picture House is a beautiful Grade II listed building with a stunning combinatiojn of period features and 21st century cinematic technology.